andgordio/mockupless/docs/Courses/InteractionBasics/Conditionals/styles.md

 1. Download the [sample file](./../../../course-files/interaction-basics/conditionals-style-1.html.zip) and open it in Chrome.
 2. In vue devtools change the value of `currentTab` to `'explore'` and then to `'profile'`.
+3. Open the file in VSCode and see the structure used to achieve the result.

 ![Changing value in Vue devtools to see tab classes changing](./images/class-1.gif)